 If you are not happy with the scheme you have been sold, the first step is to submit a complaint to the company responsible for your investment.
 If after 2 months, you are not satisfied with the response or do not receive a response, you are entitled to complain to the CNMV.

 Although the CNMV final reports are not binding, they will comment on the conduct of the company or person against whom the complaint has been made.
 Where the report favours the customer, the company involved is required to notify the CNMV of any action taken to resolve the matter.

 If you believe you have been a victim of a fraud involving an equity release scheme you can register a statement with the police and seek independent legal advice on taking action through the courts.
 Further information for victims of fraud is available on the fraud page.

 Timeshare ownership is well established in Spain.
 However, there are also many unscrupulous companies, some of which claim to provide various incentives (including stock market investments and discounts on airfares and accommodation) when exchanging existing time-share ownership or taking out membership of holiday clubs.

 You may find it useful to read the timeshare fraud advice from Action Fraud, the UK’s national fraud reporting centre, run by the National Fraud Authority.

 Other sources of advice

-Expat forums, English-language newspapers and talking to local residents including other British nationals who have already made the move can really give you a feel for an area and give you the inside track on any local problems.
+Expat forums, English-language newspapers and talking to local residents and other British nationals who have already made the move can really give you a feel for an area and give you insight on any local problems.

 The Spanish Ombudsman is responsible for defending the fundamental rights and civil liberties of citizens by monitoring the activity of public authorities.
 If you have a complaint about any public authority, you can submit a complaint to either the regional or national ombudsman.
 If you are facing problems with your property in Spain, there are many residents associations who may be able to provide support and advice as well as put you in touch with others who have had similar experiences.